Abraham Shakespeare: Murdered Millions Lotto Winner’s Story On TV One Doc

 In reality, Abraham Shakespeare didn’t know anything about how to handle that amount of money.
 And it overwhelmed him.
 But when Dee Dee Moore, a white, sexy blonde woman came into his life, Abraham Shakespeare, who was black, became smitten.
 Of course, Dee Dee Moore approached him under the guise of writing a book about his life, then she offered to handle his finances.

 But prosecutors say she convinced Abraham Shakespeare to trust her and then murdered him for the cash.
 Slowly but surely, Abraham started losing control of his life and his money.
 The situation had become so bad that he no longer had access to his own money.
-What poor Abraham didn’t know was that it was all apart of a twisted scheme to swindle his lotto winnings from him.
+What poor Abraham didn’t know was that it was all part of a twisted scheme to swindle his lotto winnings from him.

 On Justice By Any Means, Greg Smith will discuss how no one trusted Dee Dee when she came around.
 It was very weird that this woman would suddenly take an interest in him.
 Abraham Shakespeare’s mother, who had told him the money was cursed, didn’t trust Dee Dee, either.
 Ultimately, Greg Smith admitted that he also became friends with Dee Dee.